-7. Have backup for emergencies and when you’re out of town
+7. Have a backup for emergencies and when you’re out of town

 One way to avoid canceling bookings is to have a backup.
 We have a full-time roommate and a plethora of neighbors who can help with our listing in a pinch.
 For instance, last summer on our family vacation, the couples who checked in asked for a few random items after check-in.
 We were hours away, but quickly found a neighbor who has access to our whole home (Airbnb guests do not unless we are at home) to gather up the necessary items and run them over.

 We also have high schoolers that we can pay to flip the room for us if we’re going to be out of town.
-This can really eat into our profits since we’re only listing for $20 a night or so.
-But it’s worth paying instead of cancelling a guest’s visit because we were unexpectedly out of town.
+This can really eat into our profits since were only listing for $20 a night or so.
+But it’s worth paying instead of canceling a guest’s visit because we were unexpectedly out of town.

 8. Be prepared for misunderstandings